alexkoyoc/alexkoyoc.github.io/_pages/about.md

 ---
 permalink: /
-title: "Alex Koyoc"
+title: "Alexander *(Alex)* Koyoc"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, I’m **Alex Koyoc**.

-I’m a UCLA linguistics student interested in **formal syntax, bilingualism, and heritage speakers**.
+Hi, I’m an undergraduate UCLA Linguistics student interested in Psycholinguistics.
-This site is where I keep my research projects, notes/handouts, and materials for grad school.

-## Research interests
-- Formal syntax (movement, agreement, locality)
-- Heritage language acquisition and bilingual processing
-- Spanish heritage grammar (TAM, pronouns, cue use)

-## Current projects
-- **LING 197:** Looking at A movement and A Bar movement in Dinka
-- **LING 198A:** looking at pronoun distribution in Hertiage Spanish Speakers

-## Materials
-- **CV:** /files/CV.pdf
-****
+I am interested in **sentence processing, syntax/semantics, bilingualism, and the cognition of linguistic representations**.
+Currently, I am pursuing my B.A. in Linguistics and Psychology, with the intent to pursue a Ph.D in Linguistics.